mrojas/MRBarChart/README.md

 - **barWidth**: The width of the bars.
 Default: 15.
 - **barPadding**: The spacing between the bars.
 Default: 2.
 - **markColor**: The color of the mark.
 Default: light gray.
+- **barLabelProportion**: Specified the proportional height that the bars take in relation to the labels.
+Allowed values are 0.0 to 1.0.
+If 1.0, bars take the entire space and labels are not shown.
+If 0.0, only labels will be shown, which doesn't make much sense for this component.
+For example, setting this value to 0.7 will use 70% of the vertical space for the bars, and 30% for the labels.
+- **labelFont**: The font for the labels below the bars
+- **labelColor**: The color for the labels below the bars

 ### Reloading